Footer & Menus

 There are two types of footers available for your website: the Simple footer and the Mega footer.

-The Simple footer is being implemented on this website (feel free to scroll down to the bottom of this page or any page on red.uic.edu), and a Mega Footer that is similar to the UIC.edu footer with multiple menus of links and link buttons available.
+The Simple footer is used on this website (feel free to scroll down to the bottom of this page or any page on red.uic.edu), and a Mega Footer that is similar to the UIC.edu footer with multiple menus of links and link buttons available.

 Mega Footer Example